matteocolombo-dev/Carbo-Calculator-for-Running-Workout/README.md

 # Carbo-Calculator for Running Workout

 Project to calculate the necessary carbohydrates to consume and how often to consume them.
+The project is still under development.

 ## 📖Description